kawansoft/aceql-http/README.md

 ```
 ## AceQL Servlet Name Configuration

-Thie AceQL Manager servlet Section in the `aceql-server.proprties` file allows you to define the name of the AceQL SQL Manager Servlet to call from the client side.
+The **AceQL Manager servlet Section** in the `aceql-server.proprties` file allows you to define the name of the AceQL SQL Manager Servlet to call from the client side.
 The default name is `aceql`.
 It is the name that will be used in the URL by client calls:

 ```properties
 aceQLManagerServletCallName=aceql